Pick a language to speakRight Arrow

 The family — for better or for worse, it’s one of the core units of the human condition.
 For most people, their family members are the people who raised them, changed their diapers, wiped away their tears (if they weren’t causing them), and witnessed them at their absolute best and worst moments.
 Whatever your relationship with your family, you can’t escape them; that’s why if you’re studying Spanish, learning to talk about your family in Spanish is an invaluable skill.

-Perhaps you’re going to live with a host family in the Spanish-speaking world, or maybe you’re on a date with a native Spanish speaker and your conversation has made it past the pleasantries and into the ins and outs of your personal lives.
-(You don’t even need to know someone well to start talking about your family; it can be a great way to engage in small talk — assuming it’s culturally appropriate to do so.)
+Perhaps you’re going to live with a host family in the Spanish-speaking world, or maybe you’re on a date with a native Spanish speaker and your conversation has made it past simple things like where you’re from and into the ins and outs of your personal lives.
+Keep reading to find out all the expressions you need to know to talk about family in Spanish.

 Terms For Talking About Family In Spanish

 When you’re talking about family in Spanish, one important note to remember is that Spanish is a gendered language, meaning each noun is classified as either male or female.
 When you’re talking about family relationships in Spanish, you’re talking about people, so figuring out which gender to use is very straightforward; your sister is female (la hermana), and your brother is male (el hermano), for example.
 But when you’re talking about a group of people that includes males, Spanish defaults to the male gender, even if there’s only one male in the entire group.
-That means the word for “siblings” is los hermanos, unless the group of siblings is all female, in which case you’d use las hermanas.
-Same thing goes for los padres (“parents”), los hijos (“children”) and almost every other word on this list.
-It may be an antiquated linguistic rule that reinforces the patriarchy, but it’s the way Spanish speakers use their own language, so it’s worth remembering.

 family — la familia